-- Performance Matters (a performance management system for monitoring and recording performance indicator data and business plans) responsibility of managers to exception report - Quarterly Review of Financial Performance Reports - Transformation and Place Programmes
+- Performance Matters (a performance management system for monitoring and recording performance indicator data and business plans) responsibility of managers to report on a monthly and quarterly basis - Quarterly Review of Financial Performance Reports - Transformation and Projects

 The Council recognises that to drive improvement it needs to closely monitor and review its performance.
-The Council routinely monitors it's spend against budgets, and its performance against Performance Indicators and also against service plans and strategies.
-This is encapsulated in the Performance Management Framework.
+The Council routinely monitors its spend against budgets, and its performance against Performance Indicators and also against service plans and strategies.
+This is encapsulated within the Performance Management Framework.